This leaflet aims to help you and your family understand more about your cancer treatment.

 Infertility

-If the radiotherapy area treated involves your pelvis or your ovaries then you will no longer be able to have children or carry a pregnancy in your uterus (womb) after radiotherapy.
+If the radiotherapy area treated involves your pelvis or your ovaries then you will no longer be able to have children.
+You will also be unable to carry a pregnancy in your uterus (womb) after radiotherapy.
 It is important that you use barrier contraception (condoms) during radiotherapy and for six months afterwards.
-If this is a concern or you are unsure if treatment will affect your fertility please speak to your doctor or nurse before starting treatment.

 The symptoms of early menopause can include: